omgnetwork/ios-sdk/README.md

 `address`: (optional) The address from which to take the funds.
 If not specified, the current user's primary address will be used.

+`mintedTokenId`: (optional) The minted token id to use for the consumption.

 `amount`: (optional) The amount of token to send.
 This amount can be either inputted when generating or consuming a transaction request.
 > Note that if the amount was not specified in the transaction request it needs to be specified here, otherwise the init will fail.